DumbDogDiner/StickyAPIOld/README.md

 - Better/unified way to handle SQL connections/queries
 - Custom config handler
-- Custom player objects with "user" pool, initialization of player object is handled by api/core plugin and NOT by each individual plugin
 - Send messages with custom placeholder manager
 - Async commands